How to Configure Security Headers in Nginx

 add_header Strict-Transport-Security "max-age=31536000; includeSubDomains";

-Your NGINX configuration file should look like this:
+Your NGINX configuration with the HSTS header might look like this:

 upstream my_portal {